gorango/flowcraft/docs/guide/best-practices/debugging.md

 ## 1. Inspect Data Flow with `.tap()`

+> [!TIP]
+> The `.tap()` method is your best friend for non-disruptive debugging.
+It's the cleanest way to inspect data mid-pipeline without breaking a fluent chain.
-The most common debugging task is inspecting the data at a certain point in a processing pipeline.
-Instead of breaking your fluent chain to insert a `console.log`, use the `.tap()` method.

-`.tap()` receives the result of the previous step, allows you to perform a side-effect (like logging), and then passes the original result through to the next step, completely unmodified.
+Instead of breaking your chain to insert a `console.log`, use the `.tap()` method.
+It receives the result of the previous step, allows you to perform a side-effect (like logging), and then passes the original result through to the next step, completely unmodified.

 **Scenario**: You have a chain of `.map()` calls and want to see the intermediate result.